 The Breast Cancer Healthline app provides people with access to an online breast cancer community, where users can connect with others and gain advice and support through group discussions.

-There are many other possible causes of red spots or rashes on the breast, including the following:
+There are many other possible causes of spots or rashes on the breast, including:

 Nipple dermatitis is an inflammation of the skin on the nipple and areola.
-This condition can occur in women who are breastfeeding.
 It usually causes pain.

 Causes of nipple dermatitis include: